Aletheia: What Makes RLVR For Code Verifiers Tick?: Prompt Templates

-You are an expert judge of coding problems.
+\begin{prompt}{ListSc and PairSc training prompt} \ttfamily You are an expert judge of coding problems.
 Given a coding problem and two candidate solutions, your task is to evaluate the correctness of each solution based on the problem description.
 Your evaluation should solely be based on the functional correctness of the codes.
-It is guaranteed that one and only one of the candidates is completely correct.
+It is guaranteed that exactly one of the candidates is completely correct.
 Here is the coding question followed by the candidate solutions: